Works where the URL trick fails

 The fix: search the image itself, not its URL

 Reverse Image Search Anywhere grabs just that one image and securely uploads it to get a fresh temporary link every engine can read — so an Instagram or Pinterest photo becomes searchable across Google Lens, Yandex, Bing Visual and TinEye at once.
-The upload auto-deletes within about an hour, is never sold and is never used to train anything.
+That link expires after 15 minutes, and once it does nobody can reach the file.
+The file itself is deleted from our storage automatically, about a day after it arrives, and it's never sold or used to train anything.

 1. 1